-Make a big batch of this Instant Pot lentil and bean chili and you can wave boring meals goodbye!
-Serve over rice, as a jacket potato filling, in a taco salad or turn into burritos – this healthy vegan chili is endlessly versatile.
+Make a big batch of this Vegan Chili in your pressure cooker and you can wave boring meals goodbye!
+Serve over rice, as a jacket potato filling, in a taco salad or turn into burritos – this healthy chilli recipe is endlessly versatile and Slimming World Friendly too!
+Only 8 SmartPoints for those on Weight Watchers.